RayHightower/rayhightower.github.octo-broken/source/_posts/2014-05-31-github-page-build-warning-new-cdn.markdown

 comments: true
 categories: [ Git ]
 ---
 This blog is based on [Octopress](http://octopress.org/) and hosted on GitHub Pages.
-Recently, when I deployed a site update, GitHub sent me an email with a `GitHub Page Build Warning` message.
+Recently, when I deployed a site update, GitHub sent me an email with a `Page build warning` message.
 Since this was _just a warning_, I ignored it while I attacked more pressing tasks (not always a good idea).

 Today I finally, I took the time to research the topic so I could figure out what to do next.
 This article is the result of that research.
 <!--more-->